totofile/Azure-Tools/Export-SPN-Secret-Cert-Expiry/README.md

 ## Prerequisites

-- PowerShell installed on your machine.
-- The following PowerShell modules:
+## Permissions

+The app registration used for this script should have the following API permissions:
+- `Application.ReadWrite.All`
+- `Directory.Read.All`
+- `User.Read.All`

+##API Modules
+Ensure the Az modules are installed for Azure Storage functionalities:

+-   Az.Storage
+-   Az.Accounts

+Microsoft Graph API modules are used for querying Azure AD:

 -   Microsoft.Graph.Authentication
 -   Microsoft.Graph.Applications
 -   Microsoft.Graph.DirectoryObjects
 -   Microsoft.Graph.Users
-  - Az.Storage
-  - Az.Accounts

 ## Authentiaction
 The script uses certificate-based authentication, but you can switch to another authentication method if needed.